-Thus, in spirit of the new standards of science education, it is very important build a well-structured practicum course for pre-service science teachers, that include a collaboration between the different partners who are responsible for pre-service science teachers' preparation and implementation of what they learned during their academic learning, as a new and up-to-date science instructional practices which are aligned with the new science education standards from one side, and bring their students to acquire the updated and required scientific skills which enable them to be and effective and creative citizen in their community (NGSS Lead States, 2013; Portfolio of Lesson Plans, 2018).
-And so, measuring the effect of practicum course that pre-service science teachers learned during their teacher preparation program on their science instructional practices can be considered an important and crucial action that can highlight the effectiveness of the practicum course, and led to what modifications could be inserted to that course, if needed, in order to induce the required change and bring the instructional practices of the pre-service teachers to the required level at the end.
+Thus, in the spirit of the new standards of science education, it is vital to build a well-structured practicum course for pre-service science teachers.
+This should include a collaboration among the various partners who are responsible for pre-service science teachers’ preparation and the implementation of what they have learned during their academic training.
+Furthermore, it should involve new and up-to-date science instructional practices, which are aligned with the new science education standards and enable students to acquire the updated and required scientific skills that will enable them to become effective and creative citizens in their community (NGSS Lead States, 2013; Portfolio of Lesson Plans, 2018).
+Therefore, measuring the effect of a practicum course that pre-service science teachers take during their teacher preparation program for their science instructional practices is an important and crucial action that can highlight the effectiveness of the practicum course.
+It can also identify what, if any, modifications the course requires to elicit the required change and bring the instructional practices of the pre-service teachers to the required level.

-This study draws on social constructivist theories of teaching and builds on the existing and emerging research in both discipline-general and discipline-specific science teaching practices.
-It highlights the importance of well-structured collaborative practicum course within teacher preparation program in providing the pre-service science teachers the required and up-to-date student-centred instructional practices that enable their pupils to gain new and up to date processes of science and scientific thinking, which include problem-solving, communication, collaboration, and critical and creative thinking and so on (National Research Council, 2012; NGSS Lead States, 2013).
-This study examines the effects of interactive practicum course as part of pre-service science teachers' preparation program that induce changes in pre-service science teachers' instructional practices from teacher-centered to student-centered, in parallel internationally in parallel with the new up to date science education standards bot internationally (NGSS Lead States, 2013) and nationally in Israel (Portfolio of Lesson Plans, 2018).
+This study draws on social constructivist theories of teaching and builds on existing and emerging research in both discipline-general and discipline-specific science teaching practices.
+It highlights the importance of a well-structured, collaborative practicum course within teacher preparation programs to provide pre-service science teachers with the required and up-to-date student-centered instructional practices that will enable their students to gain new and up-to-date knowledge of the processes of science and scientific thinking, including problem-solving, communication, collaboration, and critical and creative thinking (National Research Council, 2012; NGSS Lead States, 2013).
+We examined the effects of an interactive practicum course that formed part of a pre-service science teachers preparation program, including whether it induced changes in pre-service science teachers’ instructional practices, from teacher-centered to student-centered, in line with the latest science education standards both internationally (NGSS Lead States, 2013) and in Israel (Portfolio of Lesson Plans, 2018).

 Conceptual framework and background literature

-New era of elementary science education
+A new era of elementary science education

-In the United States, the Framework for K-12 Science Education (National Research Council, 2012) and The Next Generation Science Standards (NGSS Lead States, 2013) emphasize science instructional practices (SIP) at the elementary level, recommending that they be rooted in scientific abilities and skills, including scientific thinking, inquiry, the performance of scientific investigation, that each student who learned science at the elementary level must gain as an outcome of learning science, and the facilitation of student interaction with both the content and processes of science, enabling them to behave as active learners.
-On the one hand, these standards and framework describe what is expected from pupils in science classrooms, but on the other, little guidance is provided for science teachers about how and which SIP to use while teaching science in order to help science learners achieve the expected goals (Martinez et al., 2012; Windschitl et al., 2012).
+In the United States, the Framework for K-12 Science Education (National Research Council, 2012) and the Next Generation Science Standards (NGSS Lead States, 2013) emphasize the science instructional practices (SIP) necessary at the elementary level, recommending that they be rooted in scientific abilities and skills, including scientific thinking, inquiry, and the performance of scientific investigation.
+They also highlight that each student who learns science at the elementary level must gain as an outcome of learning science and that student interactions with both the content and processes of science should be facilitated, enabling them to behave as active learners.
+While these standards and the framework describe what is expected from students in the science classroom, there is little guidance provided for science teachers about which SIP to use, and how to use it, while teaching science and helping science learners achieve the expected goals (Martinez et al., 2012; Windschitl et al., 2012).